fm-anderson/currency-converter/README.md

 ## API

 [VAT comply](https://vatcomply.com/)
-VAT comply provides the exchange rates and the geolocation for Currency Converter.
+provides the exchange rates and the geolocation for Currency Converter.

 ## Screenshots (Desktop)